mwhipple/brine/docs/step_reference.rst

    :samp:`Then the actions are {[not]} successful within a \`${DURATION}\` period`
 	Repeatedly attempt to perform collected actions over the course of :samp:`{DURATION}`.
-Succeed if the actions are performed successfully, fail if the duration expirees without a successful performance.
+Succeed if the actions are performed successfully, fail if the duration expires without a successful performance.